sfc-gh-jgriffith/streamlit-environmental-quickstart/README.md

 ## Step 2: Create a new Streamlit app
 Our Streamlit app will be created using the Snowsight UI web editor.
 You can also develop Streamlit applications locally and deploy to Snowflake using the [SnowCLI](https://docs.snowflake.com/en/user-guide/snowsql) or by loading the file with the code to a stage and executing the `CREATE STREAMLIT` command ([docs](https://docs.snowflake.com/en/sql-reference/sql/create-streamlit)).

 1. Choose a database where your Streamlit app will be created or create new database.
 Depending on your privileges, you may need to grant permissions to create a Streamlit app on your database.
-You can do this by running the command `GRANT CREATE STREAMLIT ON DATABASE <database_name> TO ROLE <role_name>`.
+You can do this by running the command `GRANT CREATE STREAMLIT ON SCHEMA <database_name>.<schema_name> TO ROLE <role_name>`.
 2. On the left navigation bar in your Snowflake account, choose "Streamlit."
 Press the `+ Streamilit App` button to create a new Streamlit app.
 Here, you will select the database where you will create your app and the compute warehouse that you will use. ![Create Streamlit](img/create_streamlit.png)

 ## Step 3: Editing the Streamlit app